DoctorMcKay/node-steamid/README.md

 A SteamID is made up of four parts: its **universe**, its **type**, its **instance**, and its **account ID**.

-- **Universe**: Currently there, are 5 universes.
+- **Universe**: Currently, there are 5 universes.
 A universe is a unique instance of Steam.
 You'll probably only be interacting with the public universe, which is the regular Steam.
 Only Valve employees can access non-public universes.
 - **Type**: A SteamID's type determines what it identifies.
 The most common type is *individual*, for user accounts.
 There are also other types such as *clans* (Steam groups), *gameservers*, and more.
 - **Instance**: The instance ID isn't usually used.
 - **Account ID**: This represents a unique account of a type.